penalara/engineInputGHCFile/schema-doc/ghc-definitions-incompatibilities-properties-donotstartatfirstmorningsection.md

 engineInputGHCSchema#/definitions/incompatibilities/properties/doNotStartAtFirstMorningSectionIfHasAfternoonAssignment
 ```

-Do not start at the first hour and have occupation in the afternoon.
+Do not start at the first hour and keep the evening busy.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |